Partakithware/Galaxy-Ubisoft-Automatic-Update/README.md

  Download the plugin.py and update_consts.py from here.

  Replace the plugin.py with this Versions and make sure to copy update_consts.py into the same folder.
+(The uplay one I had you open)

  Retry connection.
 (May have to restart GOG Galaxy)